Tonywuhk/realai.org/frontier/mountains.md

 ### 10. World Model

-The learning system should contain a vast amount of knowledge that forms the basis of "common sense"
+The learning system should contain a vast amount of knowledge that forms the basis of "common sense".

 ### 11. Few Shot Learning